qdot/giflib.js/README.md

 main native gif decoding library, while enjoying the added benefit of asm.js optimizations.

+This speed doesn't come without a cost, however. giflib.js can be quite heavy in terms of both library size (~175k) and memory used (We currently have a 32MB heap in order to deal with large images).

 Note that giflib.js is not meant to replace any of the above projects.
 It is all about making encoding/decoding as fast as possible.
 The plan is actually to submit patches to provide seperate loading paths for